 Supporting Subjective Signs and Symptoms, Such As Pain and Fatigue:

-When fellow Social Security Disability (SSD) representatives refer to me for a consultation regarding claimants with primarily fatigue, difficulty concentrating, or interacting with others, I recommend using or creating additional evidence to support the claimant's complaints.
+When fellow Social Security Disability (SSD) representatives seek my consultation services regarding claimants with primarily fatigue, difficulty concentrating, or interacting with others, I recommend using or creating additional evidence to support the claimant's complaints.

 Request evidence from a former employer or coworker